 Available data suggest that the median total duration of moderate to severe VMS is 9.4 years1; bothersome VMS may last around 4 years.11 However, severity and duration of VMS symptoms appears to be heterogeneous, with racial and ethnic differences.
-For example, a higher proportion of Black women experience increased severity and duration of VMS symptoms compared to White women.
-3 More limited evidence suggests that Chinese women typically have the shortest duration of symptoms and Native American women may have the highest prevalence of VMS. ^{12,13} 14 VMS are estimated to increase direct healthcare costs by \$1,300 per person per year compared to women without these symptoms, and increase indirect economic costs due to missed work by another \$770 per person per year.2
+For example, a higher proportion of Black women experience increased severity and duration of VMS symptoms compared to White women.3 More limited evidence suggests that Chinese women typically have the shortest duration of symptoms and Native American women may have the highest prevalence of VMS. ^{12,13} 14 VMS are estimated to increase direct healthcare costs by \$1,300 per person per year compared to women without these symptoms, and increase indirect economic costs due to missed work by another \$770 per person per year.2

 Treatment options vary based on symptom severity.
 For women with mild VMS symptoms, behavioral approaches (e.g., lowering ambient temperature, dressing in layers of clothing) can be effective.
 For women with moderate to severe VMS and no contraindications, menopausal hormone therapy (MHT), consisting of estrogen and progesterone (for women with an intact uterus) or estrogen alone (for women who have undergone a hysterectomy) is recommended as first-line therapy.
-Contraindications to MHT include a history of breast cancer, coronary heart disease, venous thromboembolic (VTE) event or stroke, active liver disease, unexplained vaginal bleeding, high-risk for endometrial cancer, or transient ischemic attack15, since MHT can potentially increase the risk of these adverse outcomes.
-It is also worth noting that the risk of these contraindications may not be uniform across the population (e.g., Black women have a 40% increased risk of mortality from breast cancer16) and differential effects of MHT on cardiovascular outcomes have been observed between Black and White women17, with MHT demonstrating a protective effect in White women.
-16) and differential effects of MHT on cardiovascular outcomes have been observed between Black and White women17, with MHT demonstrating a protective effect in White women.
+Contraindications to MHT include a history of breast cancer, coronary heart disease, venous thromboembolic (VTE) event or stroke, active liver disease, unexplained vaginal bleeding, high-risk for endometrial cancer, or transient ischemic attack, 15 since MHT can potentially increase the risk of these adverse outcomes.
+It is also worth noting that the risk of these contraindications may not be uniform across the population (e.g., Black women have a 40% increased risk of mortality from breast cancer) 16 and differential effects of MHT on cardiovascular outcomes have been observed between Black and White women, 17 with MHT demonstrating a protective effect in White women.
+16

-In women who have contraindications to MHT, nonhormonal treatments may be considered for treatment of VMS.
-Complementary and alternative therapies (e.g., yoga, supplements) have been studied, but evidence for the effectiveness of such treatments is, at best, inconclusive due to heterogeneity between trials and low-quality evidence.^{18,19} Antidepressants such as selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs) have been studied for the treatment of VMS.
-While paroxetine is the only antidepressant with an FDA-approved indication for VMS20, other SSRIs and SNRIs have also been shown to be effective in reducing symptoms in some trials.^{21,22} Gabapentin and pregabalin have also been studied for the treatment of VMS.
+In women who have contraindications to or do not wish to take MHT, nonhormonal treatments may be considered for treatment of VMS.
+Complementary and alternative therapies (e.g., yoga, supplements) have been studied, but evidence for the effectiveness of such treatments is, at best, inconclusive due to heterogeneity between trials and low-quality evidence.
+Antidepressants such as selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs) have been studied for the treatment of VMS.
+While paroxetine is the only antidepressant with an FDA-approved indication for VMS, other SSRIs and SNRIs have also been shown to be effective in reducing symptoms in some trials.
+Babapentin and pregabalin have also been studied for the treatment of VMS, particularly for women who have sleep disturbances as they can be sedating.

 Fezolinetant (Astellas Pharma Inc.) is a once daily oral nonhormonal therapy being investigated for the treatment of moderate to severe VMS associated with menopause.
 It acts by regulating neuronal activity in the hypothalamus thereby affecting temperature regulation.
 If approved, it would be the first selective neurokinin-3 (NK3) receptor antagonist available in the US.
-On June 23rd, 2022, Astellas submitted a New Drug Application for fezolinetant 45 mg to the FDA, with a decision is expected by February 22, 2023. ^{23,24} mg: milligrams
+On June 23rd, 2022, Astellas submitted a New Drug Application for fezolinetant 45 mg to the FDA, with a decision is expected by February 22, 2023.
+23,24 mg: milligrams